Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

-### v2.3.0 (UPCOMING)
-- Fixed the button press not being cancelled when moving the mouse cursor outside the button while it is still being pressed down, if the `Toggle Mode` property has been set to *false* and the `Keep Pressed Outside` property to *true*.
-- Cleaned up the plugin's code.

 ### v2.2.0
 - Added an optional `NinePatchButton Demo Project` alongside the actual plugin's root folder.
 Download it if you're interested in seeing the internal workings of the plugin, as well as examples of how the plugin can be used.